MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **HCI platform architecture:** When using Azure Monitor with Azure Stack HCI, configure alert rules and data collection rules (DCRs) appropriately based on your monitoring, alerting and audit requirements.
 DCRs control which event logs and performance counters are sent from Azure Stack HCI cluster(s) to Log Analytics.
 Review [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/) and [Cost Optimization guidance for Log Analytics](/azure/well-architected/service-guides/azure-log-analytics#cost-optimization) for additional information.
 >
-> - **Workload architecture:** This document [Cost governance for Azure Arc-enabled Kubernetes](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-cost-governance) provides cost governance considerations and recommendations for you to keep in mind while using Azure Arc-enabled Kubernetes.
+> - **Workload architecture:** This document [Cost governance for Azure Arc-enabled AKS](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-cost-governance) provides cost governance considerations and recommendations for you to keep in mind while using Azure Arc-enabled AKS.
 >
-> - **Workload architecture:** Azure Arc-enabled Kubernetes provides the ability for developers and admins deploy and manage containerized apps using Azure Kubernetes Service (AKS) on Azure Stack HCI.
+> - **Workload architecture:** Azure Arc-enabled AKS provides the ability for developers and admins deploy and manage containerized apps using Azure Arc-enabled AKS on Azure Stack HCI.
 For pricing details review document [Azure Kubernetes Service on Azure Stack HCI pricing](https://azure.microsoft.com/pricing/details/azure-stack/aks-hci/).
 >
 > - **Workload architecture:** [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist) presents a set of recommendations about cost optimization for your workload to help you achieve a high return on investment (ROI) based on the business value that your workload delivers.
 Cost optimization balances actual costs versus perceived value, team efficiency, focus, and effort, while meeting the defined functional and nonfunctional requirements of your workload.